anf555/AllLogger/README.md

 # Description :
 When you run this project the keylogger is immediatly active and the keylogger stop when you press Esc key.

-# Guide :
+# Guide to make executable :
-You need to change ftp server address, username, password
+You need to change ftp server address, username, password to your ftp server (you can create one on 000webhost for free) on main.py
+And you can compile the python script to .exe using pyinstaller or auto-py-to-exe